s3484756/c-project/readme.txt

 	- The current application does not accept a maze with varying dimensions.
 Both height and width must be the same.
 	- The current application does not completely generate a maze when the dimensions of the maze are 35> and the seed is 10<.
-	- The current application does not generate a maze when the dimensions are small with respect to the seed value. how to compile: make clean. make.
+	- The current application does not generate a maze when the dimensions are small with respect to the seed value.
+	- We also have not been able to read binary files, but have been able to save them. how to compile: make clean. make.